Tilt test (vehicle safety test)

-The tilt test is a type of safety test that certain government vehicle certification bodies require new vehicle designs to pass before being allowed on the road or rail track.
+The tilt test is a safety test that certain government vehicle certification bodies require new vehicle designs to pass before being allowed on the road, race, or rail track.

-The test is an assessment of the weight distribution and hence the position of the centre of gravity of the vehicle, and can be carried out in a laden or unladen state, i.e. with or without passengers or freight.
-The test can be applied to automobiles, trucks, buses and rail vehicles.
+The test assesses the weight distribution and hence the position of the centre of gravity of the vehicle, and can be carried out in a laden or unladen state, i.e. with or without passengers or freight.
+The test can be applied to automobiles, trucks, buses, and rail vehicles.

-The test involves tilting the vehicle in the notional direction of the side of the vehicle, on a movable platform.
-In order to pass the test, the vehicle must not tip over before a specified angle of tilt is reached by the table.
+The test involves tilting the vehicle in the notional direction of its side on a movable platform.
+To pass the test, the vehicle must not tip over before the table reaches the specified tilt angle.

+United States

+In the United States, an automotive tilt table testing center in Nevada designed and built an in-house tilt table to test vehicle capabilities in accordance with regulatory and industry standards.
+The table tilts at approximately 0.09 degrees per second and determines the static roll properties of vehicles.
+It has a surface area of 800 sq. ft. and a lifting capacity of 350,000 lbs.

+United Kingdom

-In the United Kingdom, double-decker buses have to: "be capable of leaning, fully laden on top, at an angle of 28 deg without toppling over before they are allowed on the road."
+In the United Kingdom, double-decker buses must be capable of leaning fully laden at an angle of 28 degrees without tipping over.

+Hong Kong

-The same 28-degree requirement is in place in Hong Kong for double-decker buses.
-For single-deckers the requirement is 35 degrees.
+The same 28-degree requirement applies in Hong Kong to double-decker buses.
+For single-deckers, the requirement is 35 degrees.